 Because of that, he’s church mutt and, for better or for worse, a terrible Protestant, but he absolutely and utterly adores the United Church of Christ and is beyond thrilled to have found a home that takes seriously its covenant to welcome all and work for justice.

 Nate also completed a CPE unit in the psychiatric unit of a community hospital, and previously served as a pastoral assistant at Hope United Church of Christ in Alexandria, VA while working as a residential care provider, a foster care worker, a job coach for folks with different abilities, and a church planter for a spell.
-Nate was ordained in the Old Catholic tradition and is now licensed in the United Church of Christ while completing the Privilege of Call process.
+Nate was ordained in the Old Catholic tradition and is now has full ordained standing in the United Church of Christ.

 DISCLAIMER: This site is my personal site and my views do not necessarily represent the views of my congregation or association.